antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

-There are several different constructors for the `MetricCollector` class, each letting you specify the specific instrument to collect from in a different way, which tailors to most uses cases.
+There are several different constructors for the `MetricCollector` class, each letting you specify the specific instrument to collect from in a different way, which tailors to most use cases.

 Here’s an example showing how to use the `MetricCollector` type: